Jim Reid-Anderson

 James Reid-Anderson (born 12 April 1959) is a British businessman who was formerly the president, chairman, and chief executive officer (CEO) of Six Flags Entertainment Corporation.
 Before working for Six Flags, Anderson was previously a healthcare adviser to both Apollo and the managing board of Siemens AG.
-Under Reid-Anderson, Dade Behring was acquired by Siemens.
+Under Reid-Anderson, Siemens acquired Dade Behring.

 He succeeded interim CEO Al Weber Jr. in August 2010, who led the corporate restructuring of the company following its Chapter 11 bankruptcy and the ousting of former executives Mark Shapiro and Daniel Snyder.
-He held the position until February 2016, before his former position was reinstated in 2017 following the sudden departure of his successor, John Duffey.

-Anderson is responsible for having led Six Flags Theme Parks through an eight-fold increase in market value over a five-year period.
-Under his first period of leadership, the company set a new strategic direction, achieved all-time high guest and employee satisfaction ratings and significant operational improvements, and drove a ten times return on investment for shareholders.
+Under his first period of leadership, Six Flags' market value increased eight-fold through a period of high guest and employee satisfaction ratings, improved operations, and a ten-fold return for shareholders.

-During his second tenure as Chairman, President, and CEO, Six Flags re-acquired many of its former properties that had been sold off to other companies, including Six Flags Darien Lake, Frontier City, and Six Flags Hurricane Harbor SplashTown, among others.
+He held the position until February 2016, before being reinstated in 2017 following the sudden departure of his successor, John Duffey.
+During his second tenure, Six Flags re-acquired many of its former properties that had been sold off to other companies, including Six Flags Darien Lake, Frontier City, and Six Flags Hurricane Harbor SplashTown, among others.